BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI/README.md

 -  I’m interested in Data analytics
 -  I’m currently learning Electronics and Arduino
 -  I’m looking to collaborate on ANY PROJECTS related to AI
--  How to reach me : my LinkedIn profile is attached

 #
 ### Languages